Simsso/Haskell-Studies/README.md

 21. > This is how you learn to play type Tetris with the pros.
 22. > The rest of the chapter will wait while you verify these things.
 23. > Try it a couple of times to see what we mean.
 It seems unlikely that this will develop into a gambling addiction
+24. > In reality, a modern and mature parser design in Haskell will often look about as familiar to you as the alien hellscape underneath the frozen crust of one of the moons of Jupiter.